I Wrote This on a 30-Year-Old Computer

 That’s a lot of money.
 It’s one of the reasons why computers weren’t as universal three decades ago as they are today, especially at home.
 In 1984, when the Macintosh first appeared, about 8 percent of U.S. homes had a computer; five years later, when the computer I’m writing on was sold, that figure had risen to a whopping 15 percent.

 That made for a totally different relationship to the machine than we have today.
-Nobody used one every hour—many people wouldn’t boot them for days at a time if the need didn’t arise.
-They were modest in power and application, clunking and grinding their way through family budget spreadsheets, school papers, and games.
+Nobody used one every hour—many people wouldn’t boot them up for days at a time if the need didn’t arise.
+They were modest in power and application, clunking and grinding their way through family-budget spreadsheets, school papers, and games.

 A computer was a tool for work, and diversion too, but it was not the best or only way to write a letter or to fritter away an hour.
 Computing was an accompaniment to life, rather than the sieve through which all ideas and activities must filter.
 That makes using this 30-year-old device a surprising joy, one worth longing for on behalf of what it was at the time, rather than for the future it inaugurated.